Murrkeys/Murrkeys.github.io/_posts/2020-9-1-Bayes-Covid-Test.md

 The Baye's Theorem formula is below :

 Where,
-P(A) is the probability of event A
+P(A) is the probability of event A.
+P(B) is the probability of event B.
-P(B) is the probability of event B
+P(A|B) is the probability of observing event A if B is true.
-P(A|B) is the probability of observing event A if B is true P(B|A) is the probability of observing event B if A is true
+P(B|A) is the probability of observing event B if A is true.

 To illustrate this using the COVID-19 example, I can write the Baye's Theorem formula as :